liang-wu-1985/NLP_COMPETITION_TXT_CLASSFICATION/README.md

 # NLP_COMPETITION_TXT_CLASSFICATION

-Here is a set of models, which have been pacaked for competitons.
+Here is a set of models, which have been packed for competitons.